-At December 31, 2005, we employed 64 people, including 62 full-time employees.
-In May 2004, we entered into employment agreements with Lawrence Siebert, President and Chairman, Avi Pelossof, VP Sales, Marketing and Business Development, and Javan Esfandiari, Director of research and development.
+At December 31, 2006, we employed 107 people, including 92 permanent full-time employees.
+In May 2004, we entered into an employment agreement with Javan Esfandiari, Director of Research and Development.
+In May 2006, we entered into an employment agreement with Lawrence Siebert, President and Chairman.